 • Spring 2022 class

-Imagining Equitable Policy, Fall 2022
+Imagining Equitable Policy

-• Over the course of the semester, we unpack the meaning of equity in policy, review methods of assessig for equity, and examine concrete policy decisions and domains through an equity lens, Through team-based projects focusing on policies targeted at the challenges faced by different populations and people, we generate concrete examples of what such a process could look like.
+• Over the course of the semester, we unpack the meaning of equity in policy, review methods of assessig for equity, and examine concrete policy decisions and domains through an equity lens.
+Through team-based projects focusing on policies targeted at the challenges faced by different populations and people, we generate concrete examples of what such a process could look like.

 • Fall 2021 class